Home Medical Malpractice Spinal Epidural Abscess

 • Paralysis

 If you notice these symptoms following a deep cut, incision, or surgery on your back, you should immediately seek out medical assistance.
-It is very possible that you have developed SEA, which could put your life at extreme risk.
+It is very possible that you have developed an SEA, which could put your life at extreme risk.

 Back to Top